bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3003_bridgecrew_automate_add_runtime.md

 We can browse through all the security and compliance violations detected in our live AWS account.
 We can filter based on Status, Source, Category, Severity, Time Range, Benchmarks, and Tags.
 There are "low hanging fruit" filters for traced resource, unencrypted resources and publicly accessible resources.

-In the example below, we can see a security group we deployed previously that opens port 22 to all traffic.
-Selecting a resource from the group of resources on the right-hand side will display much more information, including a Terraform representation of the AWS object in question:
+In the example below, we can see a security group we deployed previously that opens port 22 to all traffic:

 ![AWS Bridgecrew integration](./images/dashboard-aws-runtime-00012.png "AWS Bridgecrew integration")